 - Pro: Baby will get to spend some time with different scenery and people.
-Whether you’re traveling from the city to the country, or just spending time with far-away family or friends, Baby will enjoy looking at all the new things around her.
+Whether you’re traveling from the city to the country, or just spending time with far-away family or friends, Baby will enjoy looking at all the new things around him.

 - Pro: Baby is more portable than a 12-year-old or a teenager.

 - Con: Baby might be lighter, but his stroller and highchair sure aren’t.

 - Pro: Baby is fairly easy to please and doesn’t need as much entertainment – the whole world entertains him!